 The COVID-19 pandemic presented extraordinary challenges in academia across the country.
-Despite the pandemic, AAMI supported students to efficiently transition from in-person classes to the online format.
+During the pandemic, AAMI supported students to effectively transition from in-person classes to the online format.

-We implemented loaner programs where students could sign-out laptops to access online courses or meetings.
-Required advanced calculators for math classes were also made available as loaners.
-Something as simple as a calculator can make the difference between passing a class and failing.
+We implemented loaner programs where students could sign out laptops to access online courses or meetings.
+Advanced calculators that were required for math classes were also made available as loaners.
+Something as simple as a calculator can make the difference between passing or failing a class.

-Understanding that tutors or campus study center are not always available when needed, AAMI provides an opportunity for students have access to 24/7 online tutoring services.
+Understanding that tutors or the campus study center are not always available when needed, AAMI provides an opportunity for students to have access to 24/7 online tutoring services.

-With college campuses reopened for in-person classes and meeting, AAMI is the efficiently and safely implementing our Integrated Program Model in person as well.
+With college campuses reopened for in-person classes and meetings, AAMI is safely carrying out our Integrated Program Model.

-AAMI has increasingly made strides towards guiding African American males towards success.
+AAMI has consistently made strides towards guiding African American males towards success.
 This is reflected in the data collected by the University System of Georgia’s Office of Research and Policy Analysis.

-Even during the pandemic AAMI enrollment continued.
-As of Fall 2021, we serve approximately 1500 students, with 14 programs having between 90 and 200 students enrolled.
+Even during the pandemic AAMI enrollment continued to increase.
+As of Fall 2021, we currently serve approximately 1500 students, with 14 programs having between 90 to 200 students enrolled.